SchoemanClaudia/1up-growkits/TESTING.md

 **Place Order with Valid Card** | PASS | Entering valid test card (e.g., Stripe test card 4242 4242 4242 4242) and correct billing info allows checkout to complete, shows success page, and sends confirmation email.
 **Place Order with Invalid Card** | PASS | Using invalid test card numbers causes Stripe to reject payment and show error without submitting form.
 **Order Confirmation Page** | PASS | After successful checkout, order confirmation page displays order number, email, and bag summary clearly.
-**Order History in Profile** | PASS | Logged-in users can view past orders correctly via profile page ('Order History'), showing order number, date, items, and total.
+**Order History in Profile** | PASS | Logged-in users can view past orders correctly via profile page 'Order History', showing order number, date, items, and total.
 **Checkout Save Info Toggle** | PASS | Toggling "Save this delivery information to your profile" saves user delivery info for future purchases (if logged in).
 **Save Cart on Logout and Restore on Login** | PASS | Bag contents are saved automatically to the user's profile if they logout with items still in bag.
 After re-logging in, the saved bag is restored exactly as left (products, courses, quantities all correct).
 **Courses Don't Charge Delivery (Standalone / Mixed Cart)** | PASS | Courses added alone in bag = no delivery fee charged.
 Courses added with products = only the product(s) calculate delivery fee; courses still do not add delivery cost.